• Related Sites

 Alternative strategy if the Hague Convention is not applicable

 If your ex-spouse has taken your child to a non-signatory country to circumvent the HC, having your child returned would be more challenging.
 Although it seems like a possibly unfamiliar and tumultuous process, many non-signatory countries still prioritize the welfare the child and have measures or laws in place to tackle international abduction.
-One example of such a country is India.
-For example, although India is not a signatory, under Art 226 of the Indian Constitution, you will be able to petition to India’s High Court to issue a Writ summoning your ex-spouse and your child in Court.

 Even though it is extremely distressing to learn that your child has been forcefully relocated to a non-signatory state, there are still ways to get your child back to Singapore if it is in his/her best interests to return.
 Speak to our divorce lawyers to find out more about how we can assist you in the safe and proper return of your child.